Bernadette Davis

-Bernadette Davis is a television screenwriter, who co-wrote the first 2 series of the BBC's sitcom Game On with Andrew Davies.
-She wrote the third series on her own.
-She was nominated for a BAFTA award for Game On in 1997.
-Game On was said to be: "a part of a zeitgeist that came to define a generation" and was a "sitcom that was so of its time, that it took its name from a catchphrase of the decade."
-She studied English and Drama at Goldsmiths College, University of London.
+Bernadette Davis is an English screenwriter who co-wrote the first two series of the BBC's sitcom Game On with Andrew Davies.
+She wrote the third series on her own and was nominated for a BAFTA award for the series in 1997.

-Production
+Education

+Davis studied English and drama at Goldsmiths College, University of London.

+Career

 In 1996, Davis co-wrote the mini-TV series Wilderness with Andrew Davies, from the novel by Dennis Danvers.
 She also wrote an episode of Soldier Soldier in 1997, titled "Line of Departure".

 She wrote a 6-episode sitcom series called The Wilsons in 2000, which featured David Bradley and Julian Rhind-Tutt.

 In 2012, she wrote the BBC Three sitcom series Some Girls.
 Series 1 aired in November 2012, and series 2 started airing in September 2013.

 Some Girls has been described as: "...a comedy about the kind of girls more usually seen in worrying documentaries about inner city teens.
 The series centres around a group of 16/17 year old pupils at [a] Comprehensive School in London."
 Davis herself said about the show: "As far as I know, there aren't any other comedies about girls of this age.
 The Inbetweeners has shown what a rich area for comedy this age group is - but girls are very different and I thought they should have their own show."

 Reception

 The Daily Mirror made the first episode of Some Girls "Tuesday's must-see TV" and described the show as "Energetic, irreverent and real".
 The Stage online said: "the relationship between the quartet of friends is well observed and firmly rooted in recognisable, realistic emotions".
 Comedian Jimmy Mulville, Managing Director of Hat Trick Productions, says: “This second series of Some Girls confirms Bernadette Davis as one of the funniest writers working today.
 We're lucky to have her.”

+Game On was said to be "a part of a zeitgeist that came to define a generation" and was a "sitcom that was so of its time, that it took its name from a catchphrase of the decade."